 NRA Instructor Pistol Shooting Course

-Prerequisite: Possession of basic firearm safety and shooting skills is a prerequisite for certification as an NRA instructor.
+Prerequisite: Prerequisite: Possession of basic firearm safety and shooting skills is a perquisite for certification as an NRA instructor.
+Prior to the instructor training, candidates complete a pre-course questionnaire and demonstrate their firearm background in pre-course assessment exercises.

 Description: Course is presented in two parts: basic instructor training, and discipline-specific instructor training.
 Students demonstrate organizational and teaching skills via participation in practical exercises during the course and complete an instructor certification examination.
 Students will receive the NRA Trainer’s Guide, NRA Pistol Shooting Instructor Candidate Packet and NRA Basic Pistol Shooting course student packet.